pr4aveen/tp/docs/DeveloperGuide.md

     Use case ends.

+The use cases for deleting a task is similar to deleting a project.

 **Extensions**

 * 3a.
 The given project id is invalid.

+  * a1.
+Momentum  shows an error message.

+    Use case ends.

+**Use case: Find a project/task in the list**

+**MSS**

+1. User requests to filter the projects/tasks displayed based on certain parameters.
+2. Momemtum filters the list of projects displayed.

+**Extensions**

+* 2a.
+There is no project/task that matches the specified parameters.

+  * a1.
+Momentum shows an empty list.

+    Use case ends.

+* *a.
+The arguments are given in an incorrect format.

   * a1.
 Momentum shows an error message.

     Use case ends.